 Personal air sampling can be carried out to measure the exposures of survey and sampling personnel.
 Occasionally there may be a request for ‘background’ air sampling if the ACMs are a matter of sensitivity to the occupants.
 Such requests need careful appraisal, as the area may already be contaminated, even before the bulk sampling is carried out.
 Air sampling may also be required where there has been intrusive sampling (eg in refurbishment or demolition surveys) and areas or buildings are to be reoccupied for a period before the work is carried out (see paragraphs 53–54).
 The procedures for reassurance air sampling as described in Asbestos: The analysts’ guide for sampling, analysis and clearance procedures should be used Sample analysis and reporting 122 Analysis of the samples collected should be carried out and reported in accordance with the method given in Asbestos: The analysts’ guide for sampling, analysis and clearance procedures or an equivalent method.
 The laboratory report should for each sample give a clear statement of whether asbestos was found and the types of asbestos identified.

 Laboratory results should be appended.
 Materials which have been sampled and found not to contain asbestos after analysis also need recording as asbestos not detected, as the asbestos content of these materials may be questioned in future and it will save a great deal of time and cost if this has been clearly recorded in the first instance.
-The survey report or abstracts from it should be presented in a form that can be used as the basis of a register or log of ACMs (see paragraph 139).
+The survey report or abstracts from it should be presented in a form that can be used as the b a s of a register or log of ACMs (see paragraph 139).

 As outlined in paragraph 44, the management survey should include an assessment of the condition of the various ACMs and their ability to release fibres.
 This assessment allows the duty holder to assess the potential for fibre release for each ACM and then go on to prioritise the need for action as part of the plan for managing asbestos.
 The material assessment should be carried out as part of the management survey .A standardised assessment tool suitable for a management survey is given in paragraphs 125–127.
 It is based on a simple additive algorithm.
 The tool can be used to numerically assess the potential for fibre release.
 The tool is not designed to calculate absolute differences in potency or fibre release/hazard potential between ACMs.
 It does however enable ACMs to be ranked in a simple numerical order.
 No condition assessment is normally necessary for refurbishment and demolition surveys but, where the period between survey and the event is significant, eg more than three months, then a material assessment should be conducted and interim management arrangements put in place.